eshun/Luckysheet/docs/guide/config.md

 The `options` configuration item here will affect the entire workbook.
 In particular, the configuration of a single worksheet needs to be set in the `options.data` array to set corresponding more detailed parameters.
 Refer to [Worksheet Configuration](/zh/guide/sheet.html)

-For personalized needs, in addition to allowing configuration information bar ([showinfobar](#showinfobar)), toolbar ([showtoolbar](#showtoolbar)), bottom sheet bar ([showsheetbar](#showsheetbar)), bottom count bar ([ShowstatisticBar](#showstatisticBar)), Luckysheet has opened more detailed custom configuration options, which are as follows:
+For personalized needs, in addition to allowing configuration information bar ([showinfobar](#showinfobar)), toolbar ([showtoolbar](#showtoolbar)), bottom sheet bar ([showsheetbar](#showsheetbar)), bottom count bar ([ShowstatisticBar](#showstatisticBar)), sheet has opened more detailed custom configuration options, which are as follows:

 - Customize the toolbar ([showtoolbarConfig](#showtoolbarConfig))
 - Customize the bottom sheet bar ([showsheetbarConfig](#showsheetbarConfig))